icicimov/blog/_posts/2017-3-11-Docker-ECS-cluster-with-Terraform.md

 ## Create the infrastructure

+The repository is available at [terraform-consul-ecs-cluster](https://github.com/icicimov/terraform-consul-ecs-cluster).
 The instructions about running Terraform are in the repository's README file.
 It basically boils down to:

 ```bash
 $ terraform plan -var-file ecs-cluster.tfvars -var-file provider-credentials.tfvars -out ecs.tfplan